The topic you requested could not be found.

 Surgery not performed, drugs drawn, holding overnight

-What To Do During Your Day » Step 4A: Surgical Flow » Occasional Situations » Holding Overnight » Surgery not performed, drugs drawn, holding overnight
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Occasional Situations » Holding Overnight » Surgery not performed, drugs drawn, holding overnight

 How to use Holding Overnight If the surgery was NOT done, do NOT click the “Surgery Done” button.
 Using the hold overnight tool – selecting this option will decline this patient for surgery today, and create a new spay/neuter appointment for…